matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 in the registration process before the user has an MXID and therefore cannot log in with OpenID.
-It is up to the IS to manage its privacy obligations appropriately when fulfilling these requests, bearing in mind that the user has not explictly incicated their agreement to any documents, and may abort the registration process without doing so.
+It is up to the IS to manage its privacy obligations appropriately when fulfilling these requests, bearing in mind that the user has not explicitly indicated their agreement to any documents, and may abort the registration process without doing so.

 All other endpoints require authentication by the client supplying an access token